Panic Disorder Therapist NY

 You feel an urgent need to escape, fix, control, or make the feeling stop.

-Sometimes these moments come out of nowhere.
-Other times they show up when you’re already under stress, anticipating something important, or worrying about how you’re coming across to others.
+Sometimes these moments seem to come out of nowhere.
+Other times they appear when you are already under stress, anticipating something important, or worrying about how you are coming across to others.

 Afterward, you might replay the experience in your mind.